Skip to content

 COPY FROM subquery results

 You can copy data from a subquery’s results into a node or relationship table.
-This is useful when you need to transform data before inserting it into the database, or if you want to copy data from a LOAD FROM scan operation on another data format.
+This is useful when you need to modify existing data and re-insert it into the database, or if youw want to copy data from a LOAD FROM scan operation on another data format.